Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-One key thing we should do whenever we attempt to improve calibration is to track the improvements in the image fidelity.
-We can do this by tracking the peak brightness ($S_p$), the r.m.s. noise ($\sigma$) and also the signal-to-noise ratio ($\mathrm{S/N} = S_p/\sigma$).
+A key step to improving calibration is tracking enhancements in image fidelity.
+This can be achieved by measuring the peak brightness ($S_p$), the r.m.s. noise ($\sigma$), and the signal-to-noise ratio ($\mathrm{S/N} = S_p/\sigma$).

-Calibration errors typically cause flux to be dispersed into the noise thus increasing it, and reducing the S/N. We can gauge whether our calibration (to be performed in the next steps) is good by tracking the improvement in S/N. An increasing S/N shows that we are bringing back the mis-calibrated flux from the noise to the source.
-The peak and r.m.s. values are good for seeing if the amplitude calibration works.
-Bad amplitude calibration can often change the flux scaling so the rms and peak both change in one direction (which is wrong!).
+Calibration errors typically cause flux to disperse into the noise, thereby increasing it and reducing the S/N. We can gauge whether our calibration- scheduled for the next steps- is effective by tracking the improvement in S/N. An increasing S/N indicates that we are recovering the mis-calibrated flux currently scattered in the noise.
+The peak and r.m.s. values are useful for assessing whether the amplitude calibration is functioning properly.
+Poor amplitude calibration can often alter the flux scaling, causing both the rms and peak to change in the same direction (which would be incorrect).

-To get these values, we need to use the task imstat which derives statistics from the image.
-To get the peak and rms we need to define two boxes.
-The first should be away from the source in an 'empty' area to get the rms, while the second should be over the source in order to extract the peak pixel value.
+To obtain these values, we need to use the task imstat, which derives statistics from the image.
+To find the peak and r.m.s., we must define two boxes.
+The first should be located away from the source in an 'empty' area to measure the r.m.s., while the second should be positioned over the source to extract the peak pixel value.

 • Look at step 2 in the script.